vitorgalvao/alfred-workflows/AlfredBookmarklet/README.md

 Run browser [bookmarklets](http://en.wikipedia.org/wiki/Bookmarklet) from Alfred, without needing to having them installed in the browser itself.

+Note that on Safari, Safari Tehcnology Preview, and Webkit, you need to `Allow JavaScript from Apple Events` under the `Develop` menu, which you can enable under the `Advanced` tab on the browser’s preferences.

 #### 1

 For the first step, get this template workflow itself.
 Though this is not strictly necessary (you can build it yourself) it serves as a starting point with most of the work already done.
 Proceed to open the workflow in Alfred.